linazoo/second-phase/week-2/wednesday.md

 # Wednesday

 ## Core Challenges
-With your pair, complete the following challenges.
+With your group, complete the following challenges.

 - [DBC Overflow](../../../../overflow-challenge)